Josh-Wickens/djangos-restaurant/README.md

 USER STORY: Add Menu Dishes to Database

 - Menu dishes have been added to the database by admin.
-This is now viewable to the user on the menu page.
+This is now viewable to the user on the menu page and editable for the admin.

 USER STORY: Register to Log in